Omarh90/Image-Processing-OCR-and-Numeric-Integration/README.md

 ## General Usage Notes:

++ Laptop Touchpads currently not compatible with Tkinter UI bindings.
+A separate mouse may be needed to operate program.

 + Current version of software only compatible with black curve on white background with red integration marker.
 Watch future versions for better compatibility.

 + Creates report from manual integration, including calibration parameters and calculations.